MarwaAbuEssa/sendbird-javascript-doc/README.md

 ### Guide using SendBird SDK for older IE
 If you have to use older IE version, we provide another way using flash websocket.
-We recommend to use [web-socket-js](https://github.com/gimite/web-socket-js) that supports IE8.
+We recommend to use [web-socket-js](https://github.com/gimite/web-socket-js) that supports IE8 and IE9.

 1. Copy swfobject.js, web_socket.js, WebSocketMain.swf to your application directory.
 2. Write JavaScript code